-- 1. Second Amendment Issues - 2.
-Technological Invasion of Privacy
+- 1. Students Rights - 2.
+Defamation

-The first topic is criminal.
-The second topic may be civil or criminal, depending on the facts.
+The first topic may be civil or criminal, depending on the facts.
+The second topic is civil.
 For a civil case, please indicate what the plaintiff is seeking, such as money or that which was lost.
 For a criminal case, the determination is whether a defendant is guilty or not guilty.